-NHS leaders accused of pressure on hospitals as Covid crisis bites
+NHS leaders accused of ‘bullying’ hospitals into silence over scale of Covid crisis

 Senior hospital sources have warned NHS national and regional directors are putting pressure on them to “deliver” and maintain elective care despite soaring staff shortages and have accused leaders of trying to “manage the message”.

-One trust chief said: “We are getting finding we’re having to go through a lot of processes to stand down elective work and even then we’re not stepping it down completely.
+One trust chief said: “We are finding we’re having to go through a lot of processes to stand down elective work and even then we’re not stepping it down completely.

 “Some trusts are just doing it under the radar because they feel they’re not going to get support but we’re here on the ground we know best what the situation is.